 Which doesn’t mean Landgraf doesn’t have anything to say – he’s actually an incredibly interesting conversationalist, one that can debate with you on any topic ranging from Einstein to politics, from physics to the art world.
 But he also thinks silence is underrated.
 It would be cliché to say he lets his food do the talking.
 But it would also be the truth.

 The show he puts on at Oteque, his sleek, modern, sexy Rio de Janeiro restaurant is an understated one, but extremely convincing and pleasing.
 Starting with the soundtrack ranging from Morrissey to David Bowie, from Cool Britannia to the latest indie stuff.

-Landgraf is like the conductor of a small orchestra of chefs under him, all moving in synch in almost zen-like focus in the open kitchen, in front of the first row of guests.
-Everything is controlled, impeccable, from perfect, luxurious flavour combinations coming out of the kitchen to discreet service and hypnotic ambience…. ” continue reading.
+Landgraf is like the conductor of a small orchestra of chefs under him, all moving in synch in an almost zen-like focus in the open kitchen, in front of the first row of guests.
+Everything is controlled, and impeccable, from perfect, luxurious flavour combinations coming out of the kitchen to discreet service and hypnotic ambience.

 And yet, there’s also a whole lot of rock’n’roll there.
 It’s in the pork spine and dry mushroom broth with huge clam and pork skin “pasta”.
 It’s in the brioche, filled with beef tongue dressed with beef-kombu vinaigrette.
 It’s in the 100% Brazil nut ice cream, ridiculously, yet surprisingly effectively topped with caviar.
 It’s in the ever-changing menu where dishes move in and out sometimes daily, but still, feel like there were months of thought process that went into them.